Severson-Group/eMach/docs/source/EM_analyzers/bspm_jmag2d_analyzer.rst

 ****************

 Bearingless motors are electric machines capable of simultaneously creating both torque and forces.
 FEA tools are generally required to evaluate the performance capabilities of these machines.
-The analyzer does everything that is required for evaluating a BPSM design from drawing the machine geometry to solving the magnetic vector potential matrices.
+This analyzer does everything that is required for evaluating a BPSM design from drawing the machine geometry to solving the magnetic vector potential matrices.
+The code has been tested and confirmed to be compatible with
+JMAG v19 and above.
 The motor shaft and magnets are assumed to be conductive, and therefore, eddy current losses are enabled in these components.
 As there are several configurations that can be modifies for any FEA evaluation, a ``JMAG_2D_Config`` is provided to work alongside this analyzer.
 A description of the configurations users have control over from within this class is provided below.

 Time Step Size
 ------------------